WHAT IS CBIP?

 *Additional work experience may be substituted.

 TDWI's Certified Business Intelligence Professional (CBIP) program will help you define, establish, and distinguish yourself professionally with a meaningful, test-based BI certification credential.

-CBIP certification requires successful completion of three exams.
-Two of the exams—the IS Core Exam and the Data Warehousing Exam—are required for everyone.
-The third exam is offered in four different specialty areas .
-(You can become certified in multiple specialty areas by taking the exams for each desired area.)
-Find out more on becoming certified.
+CBIP certification requires successful completion of three exams: Two mandatory and one specialty of your choice.
+Choose one (1) of the two Core examinations (IS Core or Business Core), plus Data Foundations as two of the exams.
+The third exam is offered in four different specialty areas.
+You can become certified in multiple specialty areas by taking the exam for each desired area.

 Certification Levels and Scoring

 Practitioner level is awarded to BI professionals who score at or above 50 percent (50%) on each of the three exams.
 This demonstrates a working knowledge of concepts, skills, and techniques within the given specialty area, as well as the ability to assume leadership responsibilities in that specialty at both project and program levels.

 Mastery level is the highest level of achievement.
 It is awarded to BI professionals who score at or above 70 percent (70%) on each of their three exams, indicating that concepts, skills, and best practices have been mastered within the specialty.
 Mastery-level CBIP professionals have demonstrated the ability to effectively lead a team at the project and program levels; they also have the skills to mentor others.

 Looking for TEAM certification?

 TDWI brings instructors, CBIP exam preparation courses, any extra education, and the CBIP examinations to you via a virtual classroom, to train a group within your organization with a training package tailored to your team’s needs.